ferociousfox/React-wk1-2/notes.md

 **Library** : _Frameworks, like Angular, include some built-in functionalities for things like client-side routing or loading/saving/editing data from a database.
 React is only concerned with the view layer.
 Tools that offer a single facet of functionality like this are called libraries.
 They're usually integrated alongside other libraries and tools to create a customized stack that meets the needs of the particular project._

-**Highy-Dynamic** : _This simply refers to views that need to change and update **a** **lot**.
+**Highly-Dynamic** : _This simply refers to views that need to change and update **a** **lot**.
 React allows us to automatically, dynamically update the UI quickly, without reloading the page.
 So, any application or site that requires frequent, speedy updates is a great candidate for React._

 ## What makes React great